Topiramate: Pharmacology

-The topiramate molecule is a sulfamate modified sugar – more specifically, fructose diacetonide, an unusual chemical structure for a pharmaceutical.
+The topiramate molecule is a sulfamate modified sugar—more specifically, fructose diacetonide, an unusual chemical structure for a pharmaceutical.

 Topiramate is quickly absorbed after oral use.
-It has a half-life of 21 hours and a steady state of the drug is reached in 4 days in patients with normal renal function.
+It has a half-life of 21 hours, and steady-state drug levels are reached in 4 days in patients with normal renal function.
 Most of the drug (70%) is excreted in the urine unchanged.
 The remainder is extensively metabolized by hydroxylation, hydrolysis, and glucuronidation.
 Six metabolites have been identified in humans, none of which constitutes more than 5% of an administered dose.

-Several cellular targets have been proposed to be relevant to the therapeutic activity of topiramate.
+Several cellular targets have been proposed as relevant to topiramate's therapeutic activity.
 These include voltage-gated sodium channels, high-voltage-activated calcium channels, GABA_{A} receptors, AMPA/kainate receptors, and carbonic anhydrase isoenzymes.
-There is evidence that topiramate may alter the activity of its targets by modifying their phosphorylation state instead of by direct action.
+There is evidence that topiramate may alter the activity of its targets by altering their phosphorylation state rather than by direct action.
 The effect on sodium channels could be of particular relevance for seizure protection.
 Although topiramate does inhibit high-voltage-activated calcium channels, its relevance to clinical activity is uncertain.
 Effects on specific GABA_{A} receptor isoforms could also contribute to the anticonvulsant activity of the drug.
 Topiramate selectively inhibits cytosolic (type II) and membrane-associated (type IV) forms of carbonic anhydrase.
 Its action on carbonic anhydrase isoenzymes may contribute to the drug's side effects, including its propensity to cause metabolic acidosis and calcium phosphate kidney stones.

 Topiramate inhibits maximal seizure activity in electroconvulsive therapy and in pentylenetetrazol-induced seizures as well as partial and secondarily generalized tonic-clonic seizures in the kindling model, findings predictive of a broad spectrum of activities clinically.
 Its action on mitochondrial permeability transition pores has been proposed as a mechanism.

 While many anticonvulsants have been associated with apoptosis in young animals, animal experiments have found that topiramate is one of the very few anticonvulsants that do not induce apoptosis in young animals at doses needed to produce an anticonvulsant effect.